mirzahilmi/mirzahilmi/README.md

 📚 &nbsp; Sophomore majoring in Information Technology at Faculty of Computer Science, University of Brawijaya
 ⚙️ &nbsp; Actively building software & integrating open-source LLMs for possible software solutions 🤖
 🔭 &nbsp; Learning more about Distributed System, Cloud Computing and Android Development
-❄️ &nbsp; I use Nix btw
+❄️ &nbsp; I use NixOS btw

 ### Technologies that i use
 |||